fbpx

 Plönlein Street

 Plönlein is the most photographed street in Germany and looks like something right out of a fairytale book.
 Literally translated as “Little Square,” it’s really nothing more than an intersection.
-Stand facing the tall, skinny half-timbered building dividing the two streets for the best photo opp.
+Stand facing the tall, skinny half-timbered building dividing the two streets for the best photo op.

 German cuisine